Network Rail explains how Carstairs closure enabled improvement works

 “Getting onto the West Coast Main Line in daylight enabled us to carry out detailed inspections of structures and line-side assets.
 This informed immediate maintenance work and provided valuable insights to help inform future investment planning.

 “Had we used normal access arrangements this work would have stretched over many months and would have been considerably more costly.
-Instead, we have delivered more for less in a way that has reduced disruption for lineside neighbours and for our passengers.”
+Instead, we have delivered more for less in a way that has reduced for lineside neighbours and for our passengers.”

 Responses